exercism/x86-64-assembly/concepts/memory/about.md

 The functions we have defined until now were all in **section .text**.
 This section holds read-only executable data.
 Other sections are used to declare data variables, that may be read-only or read-and-write, but are not executable.

-Data variables and labels placed in these sections have _static_ storage duration, which means they exist for the entire program runtime.
-They are accessible from any function in the same source file and, if declared `global`, they are accessible from other source files as well.

 ## Section .data